analysis-tools-dev/static-analysis/README.md

 - [cargo-geiger](https://github.com/geiger-rs/cargo-geiger) — A cargo plugin for analysing the usage of unsafe Rust code Provides statistical output to aid security auditing

-- [cargo-inspect](https://github.com/mre/cargo-inspect) :warning: — Inspect Rust code without syntactic sugar to see what the compiler does behind the curtains.
+- [cargo-inspect](https://github.com/mre/cargo-inspect) — Inspect Rust code without syntactic sugar to see what the compiler does behind the curtains.

 - [cargo-semver-checks](https://crates.io/crates/cargo-semver-checks) — Scan your Rust crate releases for semver violations.
 It can be used either directly via the CLI, as a GitHub Action in CI,  or via release managers like `release-plz`.
 It found semver violations in  [more than 1 in 6 of the top 1000 most-downloaded crates](https://predr.ag/blog/semver-violations-are-common-better-tooling-is-the-answer/) on crates.io.